malvela/WindTurbine-IceDetection/README.md

 # WindTurbine-EisDetection
 Supplementary material for the work "Detecting ice on wind turbine rotor blades: Towards deep transfer learning for image data"
+-IMAGE
+A software code to predict ice on images of rotor blades.

 ## Download and use of the repository:
 To download this repository and its submodules use